-Viruses hijack the host translation machinery to synthesize viral proteins.
-To compete with the host transcripts for the translation machinery, viruses employ diverse mechanisms to enhance viral translation and inhibit host translation.
-This selective translation not only ensures efficient synthesis of viral proteins but dampens the antiviral responses by limiting the host protein synthesis.
-We found that SARS-CoV-2 infection shuts down host translation, and that such activity is largely attributed to the nonstructural protein NSP14.
-Importantly, we also showed that such translation inhibition function could be an effective viral immune evasion strategy employed by SARS-CoV-2 to subvert the type I interferon (IFN-I) antiviral response.
-Dr. Hsu's research program will focus on understanding how translational regulations induced by viruses like SARS-CoV-2, Zika virus and eastern equine encephalitis virus play pivotal roles in pathogenesis and viral immune evasion.
+Viruses hijack the host translation machinery to synthesize their own proteins.
+To effectively compete with host transcripts for the translation machinery, viruses employ various mechanisms that enhance viral translation while inhibiting host translation.
+This selective translation not only ensures efficient synthesis of viral proteins, but also suppresses antiviral responses by limiting host protein synthesis.
+Our recent research has shown that SARS-CoV-2 infection shuts down host translation, largely due to the nonstructural protein NSP14.
+Furthermore, this translation inhibition strategy may be an effective viral immune evasion strategy employed by SARS-CoV-2 to evade the type I interferon (IFN-I) antiviral response.
+We focus on understanding how translational regulations induced by viruses such as SARS-CoV-2 and Zika virus play pivotal roles in pathogenesis and viral immune evasion.

 SARS-CoV-2 infection shuts down host translation (Hsu et al., 2021, PNAS).

-On the flip side, since viruses completely depend on host translation for viral protein synthesis, a common cellular response to viral infection is translation inhibition.
+On the flip side, as viruses completely depend on host translation for viral protein synthesis, a common cellular response to viral infection is translation inhibition.
 IFN-I inhibits global translation to establish an antiviral state in host cells primarily by inducing interferon-stimulated genes (ISGs).
-In his recently accepted manuscript, we found that the ISG-encoded antiviral protein viperin inhibits the replication of flaviviruses by restricting viral translation.
+In a recently accepted manuscript, we found that the ISG-encoded antiviral protein viperin inhibits the replication of flaviviruses by limiting viral translation.
 We demonstrated that viperin and its enzymatic product 3'-deoxy-3',4'-didehydro-cytidine triphosphate (ddhCTP) induce ribosome collision-dependent translation inhibition to limit viral replication.
 However, how viperin/ddhCTP induce ribosome collisions remains unknown.
-Dr. Hsu's research program will focus on understanding how ribosome collision is induced during the antiviral responses and how such cellular stress benefits host cells against pathogens.
+We focus on understanding how ribosome collisions are induced during the antiviral response and how such cellular stress can benefit host cells against pathogens.

 Viperin dampens viral replication by translation inhibition (Hsu et al., 2022, Mol Cell)

 At Yale University, Dr. Hsu has set up five technologies for translation studies, including ribosome sequencing (Ribo-seq), polysome profiling, and three systems based on protein and nascent chain labelings: [35S]-methionine metabolic labeling, puromycin labeling and O-propargyl-puromycin (OP-Puro) labeling.
-Dr. Hsu will establish and employ these tools in his research program to study the above proposed projects and collaborate with experts to investigate translational regulation in their biological systems of interest.
-Moreover, these technologies will serve as a platform to understand how pathogenic viruses like SARS-CoV-2, Zika virus and eastern equine encephalitis virus shut down host protein synthesis to evade the host antiviral responses.
+We will establish and employ these tools in our lab at Rutgers to study the above proposed projects and collaborate with experts to investigate translational regulation in their biological systems of interest.
+Moreover, these technologies will serve as a platform to understand how pathogenic viruses like SARS-CoV-2 and Zika virus shut down host protein synthesis to evade the host antiviral responses.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.